sl0/conv/README.rst

     python setup test

+or tox, which is the preferred testrunner.
-It is tested to work well with python2.7 and python3.5.
+**iptables-converter** is tested to work well with python2.7, python3.5 and python3.6.
 The tests are done using pytest for easier writing future testcases.
 Some sphinx documentation is prepared.
 Debian packages are provided for the `binaries <https://packages.debian.org/sid/iptables-converter>`__ and